Tealight Alcohol Stoves

 Add some fiberglass insulation to an empty tealight cup to prevent spills when filling and moving the stove.
 This also helps with vaporization in the cold.

 There are many types of flame resistant (and not so flame resistant) fabric wick options you can place in a tealight cup.
-Some will require a be of creativity to keep them in the cup.
+Some will require a bit of creativity to keep them in the cup.
 Some fabrics can be rolled up and stuffed in the tealight cup, while others will need mesh or some form of cover to contain your wick

 It is also possible to fill your stove with perlite then lay a piece of metal mesh over it and force a second tea light cup with a hole cut in it over the stove to hold it all together.
 This would be pretty challenging to do.